tlswg/tls13-spec/draft-ietf-tls-tls13.md

 - Request that the client send another ClientHello by responding with a HelloRetryRequest.
 A client MUST NOT include the "early_data" extension in its followup ClientHello.
-The server then ignores early data.
+The server then ignores early data by skipping all records with external content type of "application_data" (indicating that they are encrypted).

 - Return its own extension, indicating that it intends to process the early data.
 It is not possible for the server